 T-shirt into a teddy bear

-Ending this round-up with it’s cutest make – grab a pre-loved t-shirt from your wardrobe and refashion it into a me-made toy for children to cuddle up to.
+Recycled craft ideas for adults don’t have to be boring! grab a pre-loved t-shirt from your wardrobe and refashion it into a me-made toy for children to cuddle up to.

 Turn a book into a vase